 - Financial Times (2006) UK urges EU to ease trade laws for poor nations, 16 October, available at https://www.ft.com/content/e6f81cb4-5c66-11db-9e7e-0000779e2340 (accessed October 2016).

-Please use the name of the newspaper as “author name” rather than the actual name of the reporter (as is sometimes advised).
-The newspaper gives some indication of what kind of information to expect (the names of individual reporters are difficult to link to specific newspapers).
-Moreover, I like being able to quickly spot the difference between academic (author last name) and journalistic sources (newspaper title).
+Please use the name of the newspaper as the “author” rather than the name of the reporter.
+I like being able to quickly spot the difference between academic sources, where the author’s last name appears first, and journalistic sources, where the newspaper title appears first.

 EU documents